vojtechsimetka/SWIPs/SWIPs/swip-swarm_settlement_payment_channels.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-The current Swap implementation uses Ether to settle debts and requires interaction with the SWAP chequebook smart contract contract.
-The settlement process is tightly coupled with the Swarm node, making hard to support other settlement methods such as payment channels.
+The current Swap implementation uses Ether to settle debts and requires interactions with the SWAP chequebook smart contract.
+The settlement process is tightly coupled with the Swarm node, making hard to support other currencies besides Ether or other settlement methods such as payment channels.
 Moreover, this coupling tights Swarm to Ethereum-like Blockchains.
-Several options were considered to decouple the Swarm from the payments technology:
+Several options were considered to decouple the payments technology to use from Swarm:

-The options considered to implement this feature were:
-* Pay with ERC20 tokens: this requires to provide support to handle ERC20 tokens in the SWAP chequebook smart contract.
-It seems feasible to follow this path but it introduces unwanted complexity to the SWAP chequebook.
+* Introduce ERC20 support directly into the SWAP chequebook smart contract: It seems feasible to follow this path, however for each new token to be supported a new chequebook needs to be deployed or multiple tokens support needs to be introduced to the chequebook.
+While this is possible, it might introduce unwanted complexity to the SWAP chequebook.
-* Pay using a payment channel: this requires an additional level of abstraction for the cheques and the chequebook.
-The idea is for the SWAP smart contract to be able to directly interact with the layer 2 payment network smart contracts.
-In this case a SWARM node should be able to generate Offchain Balance Proof to use them as cheques, which in turn could be converted to Onchain Balance proof and be submitted to the Lumino / Raiden TokenNetwork smart contract.
-The SWAP smart contract would be responsible for calling one of the settle methods of the TokenNetwork smart contract.
+* Introduce support for payment channels directly into the SWAP chequebook smart contract: This idea requires an additional level of abstraction for the cheques and the chequebook.
+The SWAP smart contract should be modified to directly interact with different on-chain payment mechanisms.
+In the case of payment channel networks cheques should be generalized to allow modeling Balance Proof.
+The interaction between the chequebook and the payment channel network will occur during the on-chain settlement, when the SWAP smart contract should send the Balance Proof to the payement channel smart contract(s) being use.
+As with the previous approach, this requires several changes to the SWAP chequebook smart contract.
+For every payment system to be supported a different chequebook should be designed.
+Having a single chequebook to handle multiple payment systems will result in an smart contract too difficult to maintain and keep secure.
-* Replace SWAP by a Payment Network: this option is the least flexible of all and it could hurt the SWARM network, forcing the appearance of multiple subnetworks, each one handling its own payment mechanism.
+* Completely replace SWAP by a different payment mechanism: this option is the least flexible of all since it does not solve the problem at all, it only changes the coupling with a given technology (SWAP) for another.
+Additionally it could hurt the Swarm network, forcing the appearance of multiple subnetworks, each one handling its own payment mechanism, a situation that still could happen with the current Swarm design.

-Pay with Ether: this is the current implementation of the SWAP chequebook.

 ## Backwards Compatibility
 <!--All SWIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The SWIP must explain how the author proposes to deal with these incompatibilities.
 SWIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->